 The brand new year often brings with it new hopes and expectations for us to accomplish.
-So we might feel that we don't, or have not, measured up.
+This can be a wonderful thing but it can also leave us feeling that we have not measured up to the old or new expectations.
 This is why some individuals make New Years resolutions and why some folks don't.
-Why some people are disappointed if they don't succeed and why some individuals don't even want to try.
+It is also why we feel upset when we don't succeed in our New Years resolutions.

 Gosh but we really can be our own worst critic and January can be the perfect time for us to disappoint ourselves.
 Well don't be so darn hard on yourself this year.
 You would not treat your best friend like that so don't do it to yourself.
-Don't criticize yourself for past mistakes but instead consider January as a time to reward yourself for your wonderful qualities.
+Don't criticize yourself for past mistakes but instead consider January as a time to reward yourself instead.

 When you start feeling down then perk back up by giving yourself a small treat.
-The little things in life can be the most wonderful treasures, and sometimes we tend to forget this, even though these small rewards can be the very items which make life so enjoyable.
+The little things in life can be the most wonderful enjoyments and sometimes we tend to forget this.
+A little luxury or small reward can be the very ticket to help lift your January mood.

-Treat yourself to a cup of your favorite hot beverage at your favorite restaurant.
+Treat yourself to a cup of your favourite hot beverage at a local restaurant.